 With the cost of living on the rise in many parts of the country, you might be considering a career change.

 Although you probably shouldn’t base your career choice solely on salary, it pays to know which positions can help you live comfortably in your state.
 To help you find those opportunities, GOBankingRates identified the highest-paying jobs in every state, citing data from the Bureau of Labor Statistics.
+It probably won’t comes as a surprise to know that many of the most lucrative jobs are based in healthcare.

 - Salary: $289,740